 The 2007 Capital Debt Affordability Committee Report (Section VII) documented the Committee's review of its affordability criteria, initiated at the request of the General Assembly.
 The Committee concluded the 2007 Report with a recommendation for the continued study and evaluation of the criteria in 2008.
 That recommendation was followed and, after thorough analysis by the Committee and staff, and following consultation with the rating agencies and the State's financial advisor, the Committee voted to retain the 8.0% debt service to revenues criterion and to change the debt outstanding to personal income criterion from 3.2% to 4.0%.
-A complete report of the process undertaken by the Committee to change the criterion is in Section V of the 2008 CDAC Report.
+A complete report of the process undertaken by the Committee to change the criterion is in Section V of the Report of the Capital Debt Affordability Committee on Receommended Debt Authorizations for Fiscal Year 2009.